Citizen Police Academy

 To attend citizens must meet the following established criteria: a) participants must be at least eighteen (18) years of age and, b) must pass a background investigation check c) must reside within the Municipality of Anchorage.

 Participation requires a commitment of one evening a week for a 13 week period.
 Participants will meet on Wednesday evenings for three (3) hours, 6:30 PM to 9:30 PM.
-In addition, at the participant’s convenience, ride-alongs with a patrol officer and/or observation time in the Dispatch Center may be scheduled.
+In addition, at the participant’s convenience, a ride-along with a patrol officer and/or observation time in the Dispatch Center may be scheduled.

 Classes are held at the Anchorage Police Training Center 3760 West Dimond Blvd (corner of Jewel Lake & Dimond).

 The following topics are those which are typically covered in the Citizen Police Academy.
 Each night of class consists of one or more topics, each taught by police officers, detectives, or other personnel in their various fields of expertise.